Standing in Your Light

 It is about being in relationship.

-and to acknowledge when something may not be fully seen.
+It is about being willing to listen, to receive feedback, and to acknowledge when something may not be fully seen.

-And it is also about recognizing that we, too,
+And it is also about recognizing that we, too, are human.

 That we will make mistakes.